dialectlabs/protocol/README.md

 anchor build
 ```

-If you haven't deployed before, the output of `anchor build` will give you a program keypair, stored in `target/deploy/dialect-keypair.json`.
+If you haven't deployed before, the output of `anchor build` will give you a program keypair, stored in `target/deploy/dialect-keypair.json`.\
+Note: if it doesn't print a keypair, fetch it with the following command:
+`solana address -k target/deploy/dialect-keypair.json`

 Add this keypair in the following additional places:

 1. In the `dialect = "<program-id>"` in `Anchor.toml`
 2. In the `declare_id!("<program-id>")` in `programs/dialect/lib.rs`